increase in unaided awareness

 The Challenge

-Despite InSinkErator’s essential role in many kitchens, half of U.S. homes still didn't have one.
+Despite InSinkErator’s essential role in many kitchens, half of U.S. homes still didn’t have one.
 They needed a deeper understanding of purchase behavior, help managing their sales distribution network and souping up e-commerce.
-We started with messaging that would break down barriers to first-time buyers.
+We started with messaging that would break down barriers to first-time disposer buyers.

 The InSinkErator Evolution wasn’t just another garbage disposal—it was weirdly quiet, surprisingly fast, and eliminated the smell that people had just accepted as part of kitchen life.
 The problem?
 Half of America had convinced themselves that stinky garbage bags and raccoon visitors were just…normal.
 We needed to make the connection impossible to ignore: you don’t have to live like this.

-Introduced a rowdy crew of raccoons—"Bandit," "Leftovers Larry," "Trash Panda Tony"—as the loud, messy consequence of not having an Evolution.
-One neighbor silently scrapes food down the drain while the other's garbage becomes a raccoon block party.
-The spot made people laugh, then think, "Wait...why AM I dealing with this?"
+Meet the Garbage Gangsters: We introduced a rowdy crew of raccoons—“Bandit,” “Leftovers Larry,” “Trash Panda Tony”—as the loud, messy consequence of not having an Evolution.
+One neighbor silently scrapes food down the drain while the other’s garbage becomes a raccoon block party.
+The spot made people laugh, then think, “Wait…why AM I dealing with this?”

-Print paired our trash-loving characters with the product itself—showing how silent operation, quick cleanup, and zero smell made the whole raccoon problem disappear.
+We paired our trash-loving characters with the product itself—showing how silent operation, quick cleanup, and zero smell made the whole raccoon problem disappear.
 The raccoons grabbed attention, the product details sealed the deal.
 Print connected the TV story to the hardware store shelf.

 YouTube Content Series